cwgem/jruby-twitter4j-sample/README.md

 # Twitter4j Sample #

 This project is meant to show how JRuby can be used to read from a Twitter stream.
-It shows how to interface with a Java class, including loading jar files, working with java classes, and implementation of an interface through a block.
+It shows in basic form how to load jar files, work with a Java class, and handle a Java exception.

 ## oAuth Note ##